 On the other hand, to create this savings policy and withstand the financial crisis, the nation took huge loans, which is about 170% of GDP, from global sources and invested in the booming property market and stock exchange in Malaysia.

 But the real crisis stuck the nation due to huge bad loan acquired by politically influenced businessmen connected to these real estate and stock exchange sector.
 This corruption in nation pulled down Malaysia’s financial status once again.

 The Malaysian currency rate which was RM2.55 against 1 USD at that time faced a huge plunge down during 1997 Asian financial crisis.
 Even booming business sectors like real estate and stock exchange in Malaysia had to face this crisis.

-From RM2.55 against 1 USD on 1997, the rate shoots up to RM3.75/ USD on 1998.
+From RM2.55 against 1 USD in 1997, the rate shoots up to RM3.75/ USD in 1998.
 This currency inflation got even worse in August 1998 when the difference went to an alarming rate of RM4.2 per US dollar.
-It was definitely a huge blow to the Malaysia’s financial sector.
+It was definitely a huge blow to Malaysia’s financial sector.

 Following table shows the rate of currency exchange in Malaysia against American dollar in between the year 1996 to 2001:

 The USD$1 to RM 3.80, USD to Malaysia currency exchange rate was continued till the first trimester of the year 2001 until the peg rate set by the Malaysian government has been finally withdrawn.
 The RM 3.80 cap was kept stable for years in fear of facing a possible global financial crisis.
 Later on, this pegged rate was lifted with an assurance of strong global market positions that Malaysia has been seeing till now.